Zowe CLI quick start

 #!/bin/bash set -e # Obtain the list of temporary project data sets dslist=$(zowe zos-files list dataset "my.project.ds*") # Delete each data set in the list IFS=$'\n' for ds in $dslist do echo "Deleting Temporary Project Dataset: $ds" zowe files delete ds "$ds" -f done

-For more information, see Writing scripts to automate mainframe actions.
+For more information, see Writing scripts.

 # Next Steps

 You successfully installed Zowe CLI, issued your first commands, and wrote a simple script!
 Next, you might want to:

 zowe --helpcommand to explore the product functionality, or review the online web help.

 Learn about using environment variables to store configuration options.